 Personalized and sentimental

-Birthstone jewelry would make a nice gift for a new mom.
+Birthstone jewelry is a nice gift for a new mom.
 The piece could feature baby’s birthstone or a birthstone for each member of the family.
-A hand-stamped necklace or bracelet with the baby’s name and birthdate written on a charm is also a great option, but you may need to order personalized jewelry weeks ahead of time.
+A hand-stamped necklace or bracelet with the baby’s name and birthdate — or even his or her fingerprint — printed on a charm is also a great option, but you may need to order personalized jewelry weeks ahead of time.
 If you’re limited on time, initial necklaces or earrings to represent baby’s first name are a good option and can be found in stores.
 Personalized jewelry is a keepsake – she isn’t going to want sell it at the next garage sale, and charms can be added for any subsequent children.
-Hand-stamped, initial, and birthstone jewelry can be found on Amazon, Etsy, and most stores that sell jewelry.
+Hand-stamped, initial and birthstone jewelry can be found on Amazon, Etsy, and most stores that sell jewelry.

 Hand- or footprint crafts